-Using the Hybrid Toolbox [10], problem (31) is translated into a mixed integer quadratic program (MIQP), i.e., into the minimization of a quadratic cost function subject to linear constraints, where some of the variables are constrained to be binary.
+Using the Hybrid Toolbox [10], problem (29) is translated into a mixed integer quadratic program (MIQP), i.e., into the minimization of a quadratic cost function subject to linear constraints, where some of the variables are constrained to be binary.

-Simulations of MPC Semi-Active Suspensions 4.3
+C. Simulations of MPC Semi-Active Suspensions

-The performance of the derived MPC controller was simulated for the two shock tests described in Section 3.3 with no road disturbances as well as for a "white noise" road velocity disturbance.
+The performance of the derived MPC controller was simulated for the two shock tests described in Section III-C with no road disturbances as well as for a "white noise" road velocity disturbance.

 The shock tests simulation traces for the hybrid MPC with a control horizon N=1 were illustrated in Figures 2 and 3, where we see that indeed MPC with N=1 is identical to the "clipped optimal" control.
-This is expected as described below.